tarsilab/heuristics-metaheuristics/README.md

 # heuristics-metaheuristics
-Programming Assingments of Heuristics and Metaheuristics
+Programming Assignments of Heuristics and Metaheuristics